jvaughan504-glitch/DigitalFirePlace2/README.md

 ## Firmware sketch

 Source files for the controller firmware live in `src/`.
-The main sketch `DigitalFirePlace.ino` initialises the relay, DS18B20 temperature probe, five buttons (temperature up/down, brightness up/down, and a mode selector), 10 NeoPixels, and the Adafruit Micro OLED display.
+The main sketch `DigitalFirePlace2.ino` initialises the relay, DS18B20 temperature probe, five buttons (temperature up/down, brightness up/down, and a mode selector), 10 NeoPixels, and the Adafruit Micro OLED display.
 Supporting modules provide configuration constants (`fireplace_config.h`), a flame animation (`fire_animation.cpp`), and an